-As a result of the cessation of the co-broking agreement, (see Note 3 to these Consolidated Financial Statements) interest income associated with fiduciary funds is now allocated more directly to the Risk and Broking segment beginning in the third quarter of 2023.
+As a result of the cossation of the co-broking agreement, (see Note 3 - Acquisitions and Divestitures) interest income associated with fiduciary funds is now allocated more directly to the Risk and Broking segment beginning in the third quarter of 2023.
 These amounts were previously allocated to the Corporate segment following the disposal of Willis Re.